 So it’s 4 new Fenix 6 Solar models (6 if you include the two Tactix variants), plus 4 Instinct variants making 10 new ones and they are here NOW!
 We already have the 6X Solar and the Quatix Solar from previous months, so why not solar everything else in the Garmin range?
 Indeed so, why not?

 Other than power management and longer battery lives, these will add few materially new features or hardware changes, although the detailed changes are discussed in more detail in the links above.
 Maybe the new models represent what otherwise would be a Fenix 6 Plus Pro Solar but those names start to get a bit too long?
 In which case that means the Fenix 7 is next in 2021.
 It is certain that these Fenix 6 models will be released tomorrow plus the 4 new models of the Instinct Solar plus two of the Tactix.

 With the INSTINCT SOLAR coming in at GBP350.
-I’m guessing these are a highly-niche products aimed at people who haven’t heard of USB battery packs.
-For the Fenix 6 it’s at least another $150 for the Solar, although I suspect for the Fenix there is less price sensitivity.
+I’m guessing these are highly-niche products aimed at people who haven’t heard of USB battery packs.
+For the Fenix 6, it’s at least another $150 for the Solar, although I suspect for the Fenix there is less price sensitivity.
 Seriously though, there WILL be some genuine usage cases plus the tech is pretty cool so…why not?